Could eyelash extensions become a huge market? This robotics startup thinks so – TechCrunch

 TC: Plus other costs.

 PS: You will have maintenance costs, but it’s essentially pure margin.
-For most of those consumer service business, most of the cost goes goes into the labor.
-That was for my experience at Starbucks.
+For most of those consumer service business, most of the cost goes into the labor.
+That was my experience at Starbucks.

 TC: How far away are you from realizing this vision?